Dr. Mohsen “Zaker” Esteghamati

 Ph.D. student

-Parham is a PhD student with a keen interest in utilizing machine learning and advanced data analysis techniques to enhance the seismic resilience of civil structures.
+Parham is a PhD student with a keen interest in utilizing machine learning and advanced data analysis techniques.
 He earned a bachelor’s degree in civil engineering from Bu-Ali Sina University, Hamedan, Iran, and a master’s degree in earthquake engineering from the University of Tehran, Iran.
 He brings over four years of industry experience as a structural engineer.
-In his research at Utah State University, Parham will employ state-of-the-art computational methods to simulate structural behavior under seismic loads and forecast post-earthquake functionality.

 Negin Fayaz